micro/go-micro/README.md

 ## Overview

-Go Micro provides the core requirements for distributed systems development including RPC and Event driven communication.
+Nitro provides the core requirements for distributed systems development including RPC and Event driven communication.
-The **Go Micro** philosophy is sane defaults with a pluggable architecture.
+The **Nitro** philosophy is sane defaults with a pluggable architecture.
 We provide defaults to get you started quickly but everything can be easily swapped out.

 ## Features

-Go Micro abstracts away the details of distributed systems.
+Nitro abstracts away the details of distributed systems.
 Here are the main features.

 - **Authentication** - Auth is built in as a first class citizen.
 Authentication and authorization enable secure zero trust networking by providing every service an identity and certificates.
 This additionally includes rule